kics223w1/EndpointLab/.github/ISSUE_TEMPLATE/question.md

 assignees: ""
 ---

-**What is your question?**
+**Question**
-A clear and concise question about the project.
+State your question clearly.

 **Additional context**
-Add any other context or screenshots related to your question here.
+Add any other context or screenshots.